pilot2254/contrast-bot/FEEDBACKS.md

 > - `/shop list` - will list available items in the shop for the user
 > - `/shop buy <item> <id>` -> where `<item>` is the item you want to buy (for example XP pack) and `<id>` is the serial number of the upgrade (for example XP pack upgrade stage 2) -> and it should look like this `/shop buy XP Upgrade 2`
 >   - Note: it doesnt have to be like I have written.
 Do it as you like

+@kayley.skylover
+> Improve the `/blacklist list` command, so it will show everyone who was blacklisted in embed (if possible), and include their username.
+> Remove blacklist reasons.